What are Magnet Programs?

 Magnet programs were established through an integration court-order to address the Five Harms of Racial Isolation: Low Academic Achievement, Low Self-Esteem, Lack of Access to Post-Secondary Opportunities, Interracial Hostility and Intolerance and Overcrowded Conditions.
 They are in alignment with Los Angeles Unified’s goals: 100 percent graduation, proficiency for all, 100 percent attendance, parent, community and student engagement, school safety, and building a solid foundation for early learners.

 Who is eligible?

-Students who will be in grades K-12 for the 2022-2023 school year and live within the L.A.
-Unified boundary are eligible to apply for magnet programs.
-Applicants must be residents of LAUSD at the time of enrollment and while participating in the magnet program.
-The Magnet school list includes available grade levels for each program.
+Students who are in grades K-12 and live within the Los Angeles Unified boundary are eligible to apply for magnet programs.
+Applicants must be residents of Los Angeles Unified at the time of application and while enrolled in the magnet program.
+The index of programs includes available grade levels for each program.

 Only Gifted and Highly Gifted Magnets require specific eligibility criteria for selection.
 All applicants for Gifted and Highly Gifted Magnets must be identified or verified, and submit a magnet application.